devstudio-org/hyperbuild/README.md

 ## License

-HyperBuild is licensed under the MIT License.
+HyperBuild is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact